kianisina/heartstemcells/README.md

 * Pathways Analysis: To determine which biological pathways are involved and how they are affected by the conditions studied.

 How to Use:
-* Simply clone this repository, install the necessary R packages listed, and run the scripts with your data to generate insightful visualizations and analyses.
+* Simply clone this repository, install the necessary R packages listed, and run the script with your data to generate insightful visualizations and analyses.
 Detailed instructions and comments within the scripts will guide you through each step.